POLICY FOR ESTABLISHING VOLUNTEER RELATIONSHIPS

 d.
 A listing of the specific services the volunteer will be performing for the College

-3. At the time of signing the VAR form, the volunteer should be given a copy of the most current version of the brochure entitled "Anti-Harassment Overview of Policy and Procedures," which details the College's anti-harassment policies (the "Anti-Harassment Overview of Policy and Procedures" brochure may be found online.
+3. At the time of signing the VAR form, the volunteer should be given a copy of the most current version of the brochure entitled "Anti-Harassment Overview of Policy and Procedures," which details the College's anti-harassment policies.
+Additionally, if the Volunteer is over the age of 18 a background check will be required.

 4. If the Volunteer is not a citizen or permanent resident of the United States, the Volunteer must provide documentation of their visa status.
 Due to US Dept of Labor regulations (FLSA) individuals on a temporary visa may not serve as volunteers in positions where others receive compensation to perform the same services.
 Individuals with a pending H-1B visa application to work at Skidmore College CANNOT SERVE AS VOLUNTEERS.